phenogit/phenogit.github.io/kit-korner-notes.markdown

         !: This sort of balancing XX is simply a repeat of the original cue bid

+    (1D!)-X@
+        !: Precision, 2+ diamonds, 11-15 points

+        @: Takeout double of Precision 1D would imply at least 4-4 in the majors

     (1D)-P-(1S)-??

         1N: Natural, strong notrump, even in the sandwich position